 Thirteen seed and fruit sources of food in late July.

 The young black pine cones in the center are eaten while still on the tree.
 The seeds float to the ground from the older woodier cones and are eaten on the ground.
-Seeds are exposed in the redbud and golden rain tree pods.
+Seeds are shown exposed in the redbud and golden rain tree pods.
 The "berries" toward the top of the yellow cypress are really cones.